The Texas Chainsaw Massacre 2: Home media

+Media Home Entertainment released The Texas Chainsaw Massacre 2 on VHS in 1986.
 In 1995, a bootleg VHS edition of the film circulated among video dealers and collectors, surfacing at a Fangoria convention in New York City.
 Hooper himself stated that this version resembled an early rough cut of the film, assembled prior to its submission to the MPAA.

 On September 1, 1998, the film was released on VHS by MGM Home Entertainment as part of the MGM Movie Time collection (which was available exclusively through Warner Home Video).
 On August 1, 2000, the film was released on a region 1 DVD by MGM Home Entertainment.
 On October 10, 2006, the film received a second DVD treatment from MGM, entitled "The Gruesome Edition", which featured an audio commentary by director Tobe Hooper and David Gregory, director of Texas Chain Saw Massacre: The Shocking Truth, as well as an audio commentary by actors Bill Moseley, Caroline Williams and special effects makeup creator Tom Savini.
 The special features also included deleted scenes, a feature-length documentary entitled It Runs in the Family, six still galleries and a trailer.
-A Blu-ray edition of the film was released on September 11, 2012 which featured all of the special features from the "Gruesome Edition" DVD.
+A Blu-ray edition of the film was released by MGM on September 11, 2012 which featured all of the special features from the "Gruesome Edition" DVD.

 Scream Factory released a Collector's Edition Blu-ray on April 19, 2016, which went out of print on August 6, 2020.
 On October 25, 2022, Vinegar Syndrome released a three-disc 4K UHD Blu-ray edition of the film with archival and newly commissioned bonus features.